mikester380/lakgallery-remade/README.md

 ## Attribution

-The designs used on this site were originally created by tinloof design agency (https://www.tinloof.com) and are the owned by lakgallery (https://www.lakgallery.com).
+The designs used on this site were originally created by tinloof design agency (https://www.tinloof.com) and belongs to lakgallery (https://www.lakgallery.com).